goldfinchx/loove/Readme.md

 ### Overview
 **Loove** - is a dating web app built on microservices architecture with Spring Cloud. \
 It allows users to create profiles, search for others, chat with them, and more. \
-The app is built to focus on scalability, security, and performance.

 ### Microservices
 - Gateway